ezehlivinus/nest-starter/README.md

 # your-app-name

 ## Description
 This starter repository simplifies the process of starting a NestJS project.
-It provides configurations in addition to what you get when you run on your terminal '`$ nest new app-name`' to create a new nestjs project.
+It provides configurations in addition to what you get when you run on your terminal '`$ nest new your-new-app-name`' to create a new nestjs project or app.

 ## Toolings
 - <a href="https://docs.docker.com/compose/" target="_blank">Docker</a> version 20.10.17, build 100c701